Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 file to configure Rewrite rules.
 The .htaccess

-file is typically placed in the root directory of the website or a specific directory and affects that directory and its subdirectories.
+file is usually placed in the root directory or a specific directory of the website and applies to that directory and its subdirectories.

 Basic Usage